Economic activity and social change in the UK, real-time indicators: 18 September 2025

 3. The confidence limits are 1.96 standard deviations of the seasonally adjusted series, centred around zero.
 If a data point is outside of these limits, it is a statistically significant difference.

-A net 1% of firms within the construction sector reported increased turnover on the previous month, increasing 5 percentage points from April 2025 and is within normal month-on-month variation.
+A net 1% of firms in the agriculture sector reported decreased turnover on the previous month.
+This is an increase of 1 percentage point, compared with July 2025, and is within normal month-on-month variation.

 Advanced notification of potential redundancies